asifm/bangla_spellchecker/README.md

 ## Goal

 A Bangla spellchecker with a web interface.
 The spellchecker will suggest corrections according to some (yet-to-decide) standard, such as Bangla Academy, or Prothom Alo.
-Currently, the spellchecker flags some words as wrong though they are correct according to Bangla Academy.

 ## Current limitations

-- flags many proper nouns (সত্যজিত)
+- flags many proper nouns (e.g. সত্যজিত)
-- flags some words that are actually correct according to modern (reformed) spelling standards (বাঙালি)
+- flags some words that are actually correct according to modern (reformed) spelling standards (e.g. বাঙালি)
-- for some commonly misspelt words, the suggestions are not always accurate (আকাংখা -> আকাঙ্ক্ষা, but suggest আকাটা instead)
+- for some commonly misspelt words, the suggestions are not always accurate (e.g. আকাংখা -> আকাঙ্ক্ষা, but it suggests only আকাটা instead)

+## Plans

+- Improved dictionaries
+    - Better suggestions for frequently misspelt words
+    - Following a standard set of rules
+- Chrome extension
+- Ability to check all words in a given document (like MS Word)

 ## Data